-Fig. 8 shows time dependency of negative helicity (NH) photon occupancies at the fixed spin polarized injection.
-According to this Fig, NH photon occupancies increases by growing up of with increase in levels occupancy probabilities by spin-up electrons in QD at the fixed spinpolarized injection.
-When levels-occupancy probabilities by spin-up electrons increases in QD, numbers of spin-up electrons which participate in lasing operation increase grow up.
-Thus, gain increase refers to which describes more coupling of the carriers and light.
+Fig. 8 shows time dependency of Negative Helicity (NH) photon occupancies at the fixed spin polarized injection.
+According to this Fig, NH photon occupancies increase with increase in levels occupancy probabilities by spin-up electrons in QD at the fixed spin-polarized injection.
+When level occupancy probabilities by spin-up electrons increase in QD, numbers of spin-up electrons which participate in lasing operation increase.
+Thus, gain increase refers to more coupling of the carriers and light.
 Therefore, this situation give rise to stimulated emission and lasing operation is improved.

-Fig.8.Time dependency of NH photon occupancies for a QDSSPL.
+Fig.8.
+Time dependency of NH photon occupancies for a QDSSPL.

-Table 6 demonstrates shows obtained values for NH photon occupancies for three various levels occupancy probabilities by spin-up electrons in QD.
+Table 6 shows obtained values for NH photon occupancies for three various level occupancy probabilities by spin-up electrons in QD.